Irish Traffic Signs Logo

 What does the Lane Loss (Three to Two Lanes) - Left sign mean in Ireland?

-In Ireland, the Lane Loss (Three to Two Lanes) - Left sign indicates: Left lane ends—three lanes reducing to two.
+In Ireland, the Lane Loss (Three to Two Lanes) - Left sign indicates: Lane Loss Three to Two Lanes Left warning sign in Ireland.
+This traffic sign warns drivers that the right lane will be closing or merging, and traffic must shift to the left.
+It requires immediate attention and safe lane management to avoid congestion.
 Understanding this is crucial for safe driving and passing your DTT.

 What type of sign is the Lane Loss (Three to Two Lanes) - Left?